sky-music/sky-music.github.io/install-python.md

 Once Python has been installed, you have two options:

 1. Install our program once and for all, inside your Python distribution.
 This is a no-brainer option, if you don’t care about tweaking the code and future updates.
-To do this, <a href="#pipinstall">jump here.
+To do this, <a href="#pipinstall">jump here.</a>
 2. Let our program rest on a separate folder.
 This is useful to easily update the code by overwriting with the last downloaded version.
 To do this, read further on.